Coronavirus: Update on Covid-19 cases at Consensus

 Shropshire Council continues to work with Public Health England (PHE) Midlands in response to recent cases of Covid-19 linked to a residential care home in Dorrington.
 We are working with Consensus Support Services Limited to ensure plans are in place to help prevent the spread of Coronavirus.

-The total number of positive cases identified is now 15.
+The total number of positive cases Identified is now 12 and this presents a small minority of people living and working on the site.
 We want to reiterate that the risk to the public is low and encourage everyone to play their part by continuing to follow the Government guidelines to reduce the risk of transmission.